| Title: | Lorenz and Penalized Lorenz Regressions |

 vector of sample weights.
 By default, each observation is given the same weight. |

-allows for local seed setting to control randomness in the generation of the uniform random variables.
+The parameter seed allows for local seed setting to control randomness in the generation of the uniform random variables.

 The specified seed is applied to the respective part of the computation, and the seed is reverted to its previous state after the operation.